tchelidze/codecodego/_posts/2021-06-22-retries-to-replace-outbox.md

 4. Application crashed and `UserEmailUpdated` can't be delieverd to message broker.
 5. `UpdateUserEmail` will be retried, with idempotency mechanism in place, you know that message is already processed, so, you'll skip updating an user and only re-dispatch `UserEmailUpdated` event

-In Scenario 1, we can "restore" `UserEmailUpdated` event during the retry, because this event contains only with `Email` and `UserId` attribute and we can simply copy those values from `UpdateUserEmail` command.
+In Scenario 1, we can "restore" `UserEmailUpdated` event during the retry, because this event contains only `Email` and `UserId` attributes which can simply be copied from `UpdateUserEmail` command.

 Though, make no mistake, there are scenarios when you can not simply restore an event.